3v0k4/contact-page/blog/posts/2019-07-15-building-a-blog-in-haskell-with-yesod–the-basic-structure.markdown

 ---
 title: Building a Blog in Haskell with Yesod–The Basic Structure
 author: Riccardo
-description: In this post we are going to develop the basic structure of our Yesod blog.
+description: In this post we are going to develop the basic structure of our Yesod blog
 cover_image: https://odone.io/images/yesod.png
 ---